Guardiola masterclass produces stunning Man City win over Real Madrid in Champions League | Goal.com

 There is a theory that Guardiola overthinks the big European games and few would have predicted this starting line-up to face Madrid.
 Despite risking the legacy of being a failure if he doesn't win the major prize the club wants so badly, Guardiola took another chance in City's first leg.

 The old guard of Sergio Aguero, David Silva and Fernandinho were all left on the bench as the Catalan went with youth, pace and aggression.
-But while the personnel was majorly different it was a similar set-up to the one trialled at Manchester United six weeks ago in the first leg of a double header.
+But while the personnel was majorly different it was a similar set-up to the one trialled at Manchester United six weeks ago in the first leg of another two-legged affair.

-The 13-times winners of the trophy have bludgeoned their way past superior opponents in the past and their European pedigree is something that Guardiola admits his side can't match.
-However, without the talisman of Cristiano Ronaldo they aren't the same intimidating beast.
+The 13-times winners of the trophy have bludgeoned their way past superior opponents in the past and their European pedigree is something that Guardiola admits his side cannot match.
+However, without the talisman of Cristiano Ronaldo they are not the same intimidating beast.
 Zinedine Zidane this season is opting for a much more cautious approach and this first leg descended into a tactical battle.

 Gabriel Jesus may be Brazil's No.9, but for City he started as a left-sided midfielder where his energy harried Dani Carvajal into an early mistake.
 He created the first chance when he cleverly cut inside and fired a shot that was parried away by Thibaut Courtois.

-It helped to stop the creativity of Luka Modric and Isco and Madrid's one true first-half chance came when Karim Benzema won a far-post header, which was well-saved by Ederson.
+It helped to stop the creativity of Luka Modric and Isco, with Madrid's one true first-half chance coming when Karim Benzema won a far-post header, which was well-saved by Ederson.

 But City blew good chances and when Rodri sloppily gave the ball away and Kyle Walker failed to clear, Isco scored and Madrid looked like they pulled off another European mugging.

-Guardiola got exactly what he came for and City may go into the second leg as slight favourites.
-However, Real - described as the 'kings' of the competition by the City boss - are a long from being out of the tie.
+Guardiola got exactly what he came for and City go into the second leg as slight favourites.
+However, Real - described as the "kings" of the competition by the City boss - are a long from being out of the tie.

-Benjamin Mendy will miss the game through suspension, although so too will Real captain Sergio Ramos after being sent off for the 26th time, but more concerning for City will be the recovery of Aymeric Laporte.
+Benjamin Mendy will miss the game through suspension, although so too will Real captain Sergio Ramos after being sent off for the 26th time in his career, but more concerning for City will be the recovery of Aymeric Laporte.

+The Frenchman is a calming influence in the centre of defence and City have not conceded a goal with him in the side since he came back from a five-month absence with a knee injury.

 City's European existence is still in the balance but a lot more secure than it could have been after Guardiola's big calls all paid off.